mcconville/blog/_posts/blog/2022-01-04-fourteen-lessons.md

 My trust was broken, and I think in addition, my belief in IBM suffered.
 I don't believe that same course of events could happen at Google, with the systems they have in place.

-During that tima, I was also surprised that recruiters from the big tech companies were asking me to interview.
+During that time, I was also surprised that recruiters from the big tech companies were asking me to interview.
 So with a LOT of practice, preparation, and luck, I was offered a job at Google.

 Once again I am grateful to work for a company that is challenging me, and nurturing me.
 Performance is vital at Google.

-This was a helpful exercise for me ... and a helpful way to set context for the year ahead.
+This was a helpful exercise for me ... and a helpful way to set context for the year ahead, and what I hope will be a long stint at another great company.